junxit/us-congress-bills-109/bill.md

 - **(1)** in paragraph (2), in the matter preceding subparagraph (A), by striking “Notwithstanding” and inserting “Except as provided in paragraph (3) and notwithstanding”; and
 - **(2)** by adding at the end the following new paragraph:
   > - **(3)** *Flexible risk-based premiums*
-  >   - **(A)** *In general* For any mortgage insured by the Secretary under this title that is secured by a 1- to 4-family dwelling and for which the loan application is received by the mortgagor on or after October 1, 2006, the Secretary may establish a mortgage insurance premium structure involving a single premium payment collected prior to the insurance of the mortgage or periodic payments, or both, without regard to any maximum or minimum premium amounts set forth in this subsection.
+  >   - **(A)** *In general* For any mortgage insured by the Secretary under this title that is secured by a 1- to 4-family dwelling and for which the loan application is received by the mortgagee on or after October 1, 2006, the Secretary may establish a mortgage insurance premium structure involving a single premium payment collected prior to the insurance of the mortgage or periodic payments, or both, without regard to any maximum or minimum premium amounts set forth in this subsection.
 The rate of premium for such a mortgage may vary during the mortgage term as long as the basis for determining the variable rate is established before the execution of the mortgage.
 The Secretary may change a premium structure established under this subparagraph but only to the extent that such change is not applied to any mortgage already executed.
   >   - **(B)** *Establishment and alteration of premium structure* A premium structure shall be established or changed under subparagraph (A) only by providing notice to mortgagees and to the Congress, at least 30 days before the premium structure is established or changed.
   >   - **(C)** *Considerations for premium structure* When establishing a premium structure under subparagraph (A) or when changing such a premium structure, the Secretary shall consider the following:
   >     - **(i)** The effect of the proposed premium structure on the Secretary’s ability to meet the operational goals of the Mutual Mortgage Insurance Fund as provided in section 202(a).